simojma3a/funbot/README.md

 ## Commands

-help
+	- help
-whomade    	who made funbot?
+	- whomade    	who made funbot?
-info       	info about bot
+	- info       	info about bot
-invite     	FunBot invite link sourcecode 	Fun's source code meteo    	  get the weather of your city clear      	Delete all the message video    	  get the youtube video of your choise song 		    get the musique of your choise on soundcloud img      	  get a funny image or gif
+	- invite     	FunBot invite link
+	- sourcecode 	Fun's source code
+	- meteo    	  get the weather of your city
+	- clear      	Delete all the message
+	- video    	  get the youtube video of your choise -song 		    get the musique of your choise on soundcloud
+	- img      	  get a funny image or gif

 ### How to use the bot